TEJASRI-44/DeepFake/README.md

 # Deepfake Detection Project
 Deepfake Detection System is an AI-powered application that detects whether an image or video is real or fake.
 It uses a lightweight CNN model for image classification and a 3D CNN model for video-based deepfake detection.
-The project is built with a React frontend, Flask or Spring Boot backend, and integrates deep learning models to ensure reliable and fast inference.
 It provides a user-friendly interface for uploading media and visualizes prediction results effectively.

 This repository contains the full source code for a Deepfake Detection system that uses deep learning models to classify images and videos as real or fake.